Chia02222/Leafgan/README.md

 - The test results will be saved to a html file here: `./results/healthy2ALS_leafGAN/latest_test/index.html`.

 ## Acknowledgments
-Our code is inspired by [pytorch-CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
-Our code is inspired by [LeafGAN](https://github.com/IyatomiLab/LeafGAN)
+Our code is inspired by [pytorch-CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [LeafGAN](https://github.com/IyatomiLab/LeafGAN)